Skip to content

 Employee Security Training Documentation

 Your WISP must document a security training program for all employees who handle taxpayer data.
 The training must actually occur, and you must keep records of completion.
 Annual training covering phishing recognition, password security, and data handling procedures satisfies the baseline requirement.
-Review the common cyberattacks on tax firms to build a training curriculum that addresses real-world threats your staff will encounter.
+Hands-on phishing simulations, rather than slideshow-only training, produce the most measurable improvement in employee behavior.
+Our security awareness training program builds a curriculum around the real-world threats your staff will encounter.
+Document your training method, topics covered, and completion records in your WISP.

 Vendor Management Requirements